thedatalass/CoffeeFutures/README.md

+# CoffeeFutures

-# Algorithmic Trading of Coffee Futures with Machine Learning
+Algorithmic Trading of Coffee Futures with Machine Learning

 Abstract: Data science techniques are applied to predict financial commodities prices.
 Machine learning algorithms are used to predict the daily closing price of coffee futures with a maximum percent prediction error of 0.00328%.